velartrill/velartrill.github.io/orig/reunited.md

 Niltar twitches slightly as he works her over, massaging her with just enough force to make her nerves light up with little sparks of pain. "…ahh, gosh.
 I d-don't deserve this," she whispers, eyelids fluttering.
 "I don't deserve *you*."

 "Sure you do," he replies lightly.
-"I don't ever want you to be lonely again, Nili.
+"I don't want you to be lonely again, Nili.
 I don't want you to suffer.
 We swore we'd all look after each other, take care of each other for as long as we live.
 You deserve that kind of safety and security after everything you've been through; you sure have been here for me when I needed it."

 She responds with just a quiet little murmur, the way she always does when she's too overwhelmed with happiness and gratitude to speak.